positron-solutions/derpconfig/README.md

 | Stock kernel                                 | ~2200 MB/s                     |
 | Tuned (clang LTO, CPU tuned, no mitigations) | ~3500 MB/s                     |

+Some core kernel tasks are a lot faster with some tuning.
 Tested with `crytosetup benchmark`.
-Other critical OS behaviors like zramswap can really benefit and give applications more room to breathe.
-The target application, building containers with Rust and Nix, is still under investigation, but early indications are reduction in a well-known process from 0.27s to 0.2s without compiling that specific program specially (yet).

-**Workflows** and **ease of use** were also under study.
+**Workflows** and **ease of use** are also under study.
 Some pain points within the NixOS nixpkgs modules were identified.
-Work here builds on top of `structuredExtraConfig` rather than using custom configs that won't react to the NixOS module system.
+Work here builds on top of `structuredExtraConfig` rather than using custom .config files that won't react to the NixOS module system.

+#### Caveats

+ℹ️ The kernel is only a large fraction of work when your system is thrashing, booting, or programs are starting and doing tons of syscalls.
+Latency sensitive tasks likely benefit from **scheduling** more than straight line kernel speed.
+Tasks that thrash will typically bottleneck on disk swapping, and tools like zram-swap will have a bigger impact (but zram-swap itself will benefit probably!)

+Building a Rust application from `cargo clean` saw **no measurable change**.
+However, the build cache-hot restart **went from 0.27s to 0.20s**.
+Starting a process that has to verify that many files are unchnaged is almost entirely OS bound.

 ### Also Covered